The Christmas Album (Leslie Odom Jr. album)

-The Christmas Album, released in 2020, is the second Christmas album and fourth studio album by American actor and singer Leslie Odom Jr. It features interpretations of classic holiday songs, as well as original songs.
+The Christmas Album (2020) is the fourth studio album and second Christmas album by American actor and singer Leslie Odom Jr. It was released on November 6, 2020, by S-Curve Records.
+The album features interpretations of traditional holiday standards alongside original songs.

+The album received generally positive reviews from critics.

 Background

-The Christmas Album is the final album of a four-album deal with S-Curve Records made in 2016, and Odom's second Christmas music album, after Simply Christmas.
+The Christmas Album was released as the final album in Odom Jr.'s four-album recording agreement with S-Curve Records, which began in 2016. and Odom's second Christmas music album, after Simply Christmas.